 Dimensions:13.1 x 3.2 x 1.6 inches

-Best use: defense, survival, prying and scraping at hard surfaces
+Best use: Defense, survival, prying and scraping at hard surfaces

 We present to you one of the hardest survival knives to beat for the money.
-The Cold Steel Gi Tanto Knife is build is very solid and sturdy, making it perfect not just for outdoor activities but day-to-day chores as well.
+The Cold Steel Gi Tanto Knife is very solid and sturdy, making it perfect not just for outdoor activities but day-to-day chores as well.
 That’s because of it’s full-tang solidity.

 The Secure-Ex sheath is made of plastic, which may seem like a bad thing, but is actually quite sturdy and looks good.
 One noteworthy drawback is that the 1055 carbon steel is prone to rusting.